meilisearch/documentation/guides/getting_started/quick_start_guide.md

 ## Searches

-Now that our documents have been added to MeiliSearch we are be able to [search](/guides/main_concepts/search.md) in it.
+Now that our documents have been added to MeiliSearch, we are able to [search](/guides/main_concepts/search.md) in it.

 MeiliSearch [offers many parameters](/guides/advanced_guides/search_parameters.md) that you can play with to refine your search or change the format of the returned documents.
-However, by default the search is already relevant.
+However, by default, the search is already relevant.

 The search engine is now aware of our documents and can serve those via our HTTP server.